Minister of industry

-The industry minister is a cabinet position in a government.
+The minister of industry is a cabinet position in a government.

 The title may refer to the head of the governmental department that specializes in industry.
 This position may also be responsible for trade and employment, areas that fall under the ministries of commerce and labour in some governments.
-Depending on the country, the industry minister may have a wide range of responsibilities that could include making decisions regarding utilities and electricity production, presiding over business mergers, and lobbying corporations to build facilities in his or her respective country.
+Depending on the country, the industry minister may have a wide range of responsibilities that could include making decisions regarding utilities and electricity production, presiding over business mergers, and lobbying corporations to build facilities in their respective country.

 In the United States, industry is the responsibility of the Secretary of Commerce, with an Under Secretary of Commerce for Industry and Security specifically tasked with executing policy regarding industry.
 In the United Kingdom, the minister of industry is called the Secretary of State for Business, Innovation and Skills, and bears the secondary title President of the Board of Trade.